fabiosenracorrea/Trybe/16_REDUX/16.1_Intro/readme.md

 Before we jump right into React w/ Redux, let's learn the basics.

-On this lesson, the basic methods of managing these stages are covered:
+On this lesson, the crucial methods of managing states with Redux are covered:

 - store
 - reducer